Who Qualifies as a First-Time Home Buyer? | Programs 2025

 Guidelines on who qualifies as a first-time home buyer can differ from one lending institution to another, so it’s essential to do your research and understand the various incentive programs available.

-Most of the time, these programs help first-time buyers by giving them money, grants, or loan options with friendly terms.
+Usually, these programs help first-time buyers by giving them money, grants, or loan options with friendly terms.
 Look into local, state, and federal programs to see if you can get help.

 Look into down payment programs, loans that don’t have to be paid back, and tax credits that can help make buying a home less expensive.
 By taking advantage of these programs, you can save a lot of money up front and have more money to spend.